seanandrewchen/PUI2017_sac820/HW4_sac820/CitibikeReview_sac820.md

 Spearman test may be inappropriate as that is based on ranks and we are looking at proportions.
 In all, however, I don't think a correlation coefficient test would be worth much as we are not looking at continuous variables but rather two proportions.
 Thus, a simple two tailed proportional z-test would work.

+# FBB good

+# FBB did you ever submit a pull request for this file??
+It should be places in your classmate's github HW3 as per instructions